ResNet Information Kit

 Comment: Tampering is vandalism.
 Repairs are very costly, and you are responsible for your port.

 Penalty: Repair bill & fine against your residence/academic account.
 Extended disconnection, varying penalties depending on severity

 9. Devices connected to ResNet must be both virus-free and adequately protected against virus infection.

-Penalty: for using ResNet without a virus scanner installed on your computer: Minimum 1-week disconnection.
+Penalty: for causing a disruption on ResNet by using a computer without a virus scanner installed: Minimum 1-week disconnection.